iluvjava/Python-JS-Csharp-ClusterFuck/README.md

 # 31/07/2019:
 - Parser, Twiexact, OptBalance validation.

 # 25/08/2019
 - Adding Priority queue implemented using heap into C# mydatastructue, it's useful.

+# 31/08/2019
+- Finished implementing ArrayHeap in C# for PriorityQ
+    - More testing are still needed for the class.
+- Starting to conceive details about sorting methods and helpers.
+- Need some reorganization on the JSon serializations.

 # Major Referece Materials
 - The Python Flask: